 Rock Star Model

 As the name implies, these companies hired the best and the brightest.
 What the researchers found was that there were often egos involved and there were situations of bad blood that killed the entity.
 While these companies proved to have the most spectacular success stories, they also had the most spectacular fails.
-Venture capitalists tend to gravitate to rock star model companies based on their start power.
+Venture capitalists tend to gravitate to rock star model companies based on their star power.

 This type of company leaves little to chance.
 Standard Operating Procedures (SOP) and Employee Handbooks define repeatable processes.
 Processes are measured and improved upon and the worker is mostly left with little autonomy.
 Franchises fall into this category.